WebThingsIO/mozilla-webthings-gateway-skill/README.md

 ## Examples
 * "Turn on the kitchen light"
-* "Dim the hallway light"
+* "Dim the hallway light by five percent"
 * "Turn the table light red"

 ## Credits